23 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 Ingredients: (Chicken) – skinless chicken thighs, coconut milk, green curry paste.
 (Beef) – beef stew meat, coconut milk, red curry paste.

-Everything is easier with a slow cooker and this recipe is no exception.
+Everything is easier with a slow cooker and this keto Indian recipe is no exception.
 You literally throw all the delicious food in and serve in a few hours.
 And it tastes great with beef or chicken.

 – Swiss Paleo

-Ingredients: chicken breasts, garlic, ginger, red thai chili peppers, garam masala, ground coriander, ground cumin, whole fat plain greek yogurt, onion, ghee, tomatoes, salt, cashews, fresh coriander, lime wedges.
+Ingredients: chicken breasts, garlic, ginger, red Thai chili peppers, garam masala, ground coriander, ground cumin, whole fat plain Greek yogurt, onion, ghee, tomatoes, salt, cashews, fresh coriander, lime wedges.

-We couldn’t put together a list of Ketogenic Indian recipes without including chicken tikka masala.
+We couldn’t put together a list of keto Indian recipes without including chicken tikka masala.
 Even though this famous recipe is not traditionally Indian!
 Its exact origins are disputed, but most agree that it originates from the UK… If you’re not familiar with chicken tikka masala, it’s tandoori roasted pieces of chicken in a creamy tomato sauce.
 To stay dairy-free, use coconut yogurt or coconut cream in this recipe instead.

 – Savory Lotus